OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 The two input parameters to ``get_dynamic_type`` are the ``participant`` (an object reference to the DomainParticipant that will be used to register our TypeSupport and create Topics, DataWriters, and/or DataReders) and the ``key`` which is the ``DDS::BuiltinTopicKey_t`` that identifies the remote entity which has the data type that we'll use.
 This key can be obtained from the Built-In Publications topic (which identifies remote DataWriters) or the Built-In Subscriptions topic (which identifies remote DataReaders).
-See :ref:`built_in_topics--built-in-topics` for details on using the Built-In Topics.
+See :ref:`bit` for details on using the Built-In Topics.

 The type obtained from ``get_dynamic_type`` can be used to create and register a TypeSupport object.